3D television: 1990s

 In November 1993, the BBC announced a one-off week of 3D programming filmed using the pioneering Pulfrich 3D technique.
 3D glasses were sold in shops around the UK, a percentage of the sales going to the Children In Need charity.
 The week's programming concluded with a screening of the 3D Doctor Who special "Dimensions In Time" as well as specially shot segments of Noel's House Party and the annual Children In Need charity appeal.

 3D television episodes were a brief fad on U.S. television during the May 1997 sweeps.
 The sitcom 3rd Rock from the Sun showed a two-part episode, "Nightmare On Dick Street", where several of the characters' dreams are shown in 3D.
 The episode cued its viewers to put on their 3D glasses (which used the Pulfrich effect) by including "3D on" and "3D off" icons in the corner of the screen as a way to alert them as to when the 3D sequences would start and finish.
 Customers were given free glasses courtesy of a joint venture between Little Caesars pizza and Barq's Root Beer.
 Also in May 1997, ABC had a special line-up of shows that showcased specific scenes in 3D.
 The shows included Home Improvement, Spin City, The Drew Carey Show, Ellen, Family Matters, Step by Step, Sabrina, The Teenage Witch, and America's Funniest Home Videos.
 Similar to 3rd Rock, an icon alerted viewers when to put on the 3D glasses.
 Customers were given free anaglyph glasses at Wendy's for the promotion.
 Nickelodeon had a special lineup of shows in 1997 that also showcased specific scenes in 3D promoted as Nogglevision; ChromaDepth was the technology of choice for Nickelodeon's 3D.

 2000s

-Recent uses of 3D in television include the drama Medium and the comedy Chuck (Season 2, episode 12).
+Television shows including the drama Medium and the comedy Chuck (Season 2, episode 12) used 3D television.

 Channel 4 in the UK ran a short season of 3D programming in November 2009 including Derren Brown and The Queen in 3D.
-Unlike previous British 3D TV experiments, the programmes were transmitted in ColorCode 3D.
+Unlike previous British 3D TV experiments, the program were transmitted in ColorCode 3D.

 In May 2006 Portugal's national TV channel RTP 1 broadcast several shows in anaglyph format ("Real 3D") for a week.
 Red/cyan 3D glasses were sold exclusively by a hypermarket chain.